GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

-*  Added a forth way to specify the region for a new grid via the new **-R**\ [**L**\ \|\ **C**\ \|\ **R**][**T**\ \|\ **M**\ \|\ **B**]\ *x0*/*y0*/*nx*/*ny* syntax where you specify an anchor point and number of points in the two dimensions (requires **-I** to use the increments).
-The optional justification keys specify how the anchor point relate to the grid region.
+*  Added a forth way to specify the region for a new grid via the new **-R**\ [**L**\ \|\ **C**\ \|\ **R**][**T**\ \|\ **M**\ \|\ **B**]\ *x0*/*y0*/*nx*/*ny* syntax where you specify an reference point and number of points in the two dimensions (requires **-I** to use the increments).
+The optional justification keys specify how the reference point relate to the grid region.

 General improvements
 --------------------